How can I obtain ENP Certification?

 - Professional Development and Service

-NENA in-person courses completed (Course Listing) will earn 1 point each.
+NENA in-person courses or Instructor-led online (ILO) courses completed (Course Listing) will earn 1 point each.
 Completion of NENA's Center Manager Certification Program (CMCP) will earn 5 points.
 A maximum of 5 points will be granted.

 Holding an office in NENA at the Chapter or National level will earn 1 point, with a maximum of 1 point being granted.